audreyfeldroy/cookiecutter-pypackage/CONTRIBUTING.md

   ```bash
   $ tox
   ```
 7. If your contribution is a bug fix or new feature, you may want to add a test to the existing test suite.
-See section [Add a New Test](#markdown-header-add-a-new-test) below for details.
+See section [Add a new test](#markdown-header-add-a-new-test) below for details.
 8. Commit your changes and push your branch to GitHub::
   ```bash
   $ git add .